mk-dryer/kitchen-pal/README.md

 You may also add new records to your table on the Execute SQL tab with the following SQL command: _INSERT INTO recipes (RecipeName, RecipeIngredients, RecipeLink) VALUES ("RECIPE NAME HERE", "INGREDIENT1, INGREDIENT2, INGREDIENT3", "link")_

-**Note:** As of version 2.0.0, only the **RecipeName** and **RecipeIngredients** fields are required fields.
-However, I recommend you include a link for your own information.
+**Note:** As of version 2.0.0, only the **RecipeName** and **RecipeIngredients** fields are required.
+However, I highly recommend you include a link for your own information.
 I once made the most wonderful Thai pumpkin soup from an online recipe but lost the link.
 I consider this to be one of the great tragedies of my life.

 #### Removing Recipes
 Use the following steps to discard a recipe: